Range Development GRANTS

 - Required to provide information on funding source for remaining project budget

-- Funds must be utilized within 9 months of receipt
+- Funds must be utilized by April 1 of the following year

-- Funds cannot be used to build a new facility or purchase land
+- Grant funds cannot be used to purchase land or fund a new facility

 - Improvement/expansion must grow youth shooting sport activity capacity